abhitejdivi5/Ab-s-Analog-and-Mixed-signal/2. Bandgaps and LDO/B. Fractional_Bandgap.md

 ## 2. Result:
 #### A. Temperature variation of CTAT, PTAT and V<sub>REF</sub>
-Hence, by adding scaled CTAT and PTAT we obtained a band gap reference of ≈ 1.16V
+Hence, by adding scaled CTAT and PTAT we obtained a fractional band gap reference of ≈ 630mV

 ![2 Bell_curve_of_VREF](https://github.com/abhitejdivi5/Analog-Blocks/blob/main/fractional_bandgap_out.png)